 b.
-If the Association is granted a continuance to reschedule an arbitration hearing over the objection of the agency, the agency will not be responsible for back pay for the period between the original hearing date or the end of the five month period described in (5)(b), above, whichever is later, and the rescheduled date.
+If the Association is granted a continuance to reschedule an arbitration hearing over the objection of the agency, the agency will not be responsible for back pay for the period between the original hearing date or the end of the fivementh period described in (5)(b), above, whichever is later, and the rescheduled date.

-- (h) The fees and expenses of the arbitrator shall be equally shared by the parties.
+- (g) The fees and expenses of the arbitrator shall be equally shared by the parties.
 Each party shall be responsible for compensating and paying the expenses of its own representatives, attorneys and witnesses.
-The arbitrator shall submit his fee and expense statement to the Arbitration Coordinator for processing in accordance with the arbitrator's contract including state travel expense rules and policies. - (i) A party may schedule a stenotype reporter to record the proceedings.
+The arbitrator shall submit his fee and expense statement to the Arbitration Coordinator for processing in accordance with the arbitrator's contract including state travel expense rules and policies. - (h) A party may schedule a stenotype reporter to record the proceedings.
 Such party is responsible for paying the appearance fee of the reporter.
-If either party orders a transcript of the proceedings, the party shall pay for the cost of the transcript and provide a photocopy to the arbitrator.
-The party shall also provide a photocopy of the transcript to the other party upon written request and payment of copying expenses (\$.15 per page).

-(j) The Association will not be responsible for costs of an arbitration to which it was not a party.
+If either party orders a transcript of the proceedings, the party shall pay for the cost of the transcript.
+If the arbitrator orders a copy of the transcript, the arbitrator shall pay for the cost of the copy of the transcript and include the cost in his/her invoice for fees and expenses, to be paid in accordance with (g), above. - (i) The Association will not be responsible for costs of an arbitration to which it was not a party.